-This device complies with Industry Canada license-exempt RSS standard(s).
+This device complies with part 15 of the FCC/ISEDC Rules.
 Operation is subject to the following two conditions:

-- (1) this device may not cause interference, - and (2) this device must accept any interference, including interference that may cause undesired operation of the device.
+- This device may not cause harmful interference. - This device must accept any interference received, including interference that may cause undesired operation.